 Invented in 1978 by Ward Christensen and Randy Seuss, the first BBS facilitated public community conversations over the internet.
 Their invention was motivated by a major blizzard that prevented them from easily gathering in person.

-People would use their modem to connect to a BBS hosted on another person’s personal computer.
+People would use their modem for internet connectivity or connect to a BBS hosted on another person’s personal computer.
 Since the connection was through the phone line, most people only dialed into local BBSes to avoid paying for long distance.

 Many people have fond memories of using BBSes in the 1980s until the internet came into being in the 1990s.